This versatile grape creates some of the world’s tastiest, most budget-friendly wines.

 Meanwhile, in the United States, Grenache had a story similar to Zinfandel.

 The early California wine industry relegated Grenache to a blending element for jug wine production.
 Most of the plantings were in the hot central San Joaquin Valley, which is well- suited to the grape’s natural heat and drought tolerance.
 It was also used to produce a sweet, pale White Grenache that tastes very similar to White Zinfandel.
-In the late twentieth century, a group of California winemakers formed a group called the Rhone Rangers, whose mission was to cultivate French Rhone Valley grapes and create wines with a level of sophistication that would rival their French counterparts.
+In the late twentieth century, a group of California winemakers formed a group called the Rhone Rangers.
+Their mission was to cultivate French Rhone Valley grapes and create wines with a level of sophistication of their French counterparts.
 This mission was ultimately a great success, and Island Winery enjoys the fruits of their labor.

 At times, we blend California Grenache with Mouvedre — a dark, meaty Rhone varietal — to create a blend we call Joe’s Reserve.
 Other times, we bottle Grenache on its own as a light, fruity summertime wine.
-So, the next time you visit your local wine shop, browse the aisles and you will find that no matter which country or section you explore, you will always find a bottle containing Grenache.
+So, the next time you visit your local wine shop, browse the aisles.
+You will find that no matter which country or section you explore, you will always find a bottle containing Grenache.

 By Georgene Mortimer, Island Winery